programmfabrik/easydb-documentation/content/technical/api/_index.en.md

 ---
 # easydb API

 The easydb server offers a RESTful API over HTTP.
 Almost all operations require a session token, which can be acquired and authenticated with <a href="../../technical/api/session/">/api/v1/session</a>.

+This token is necessary to identify the authenticated session.

-This token is passed in the query string as the parameter
+The token can be passed in the query string as the URL parameter `token`, as well as the HTTP header `x-easydb-token`.
+The server will always try to identify the session by looking for a token, provided in any of these ways.
-`token`.

 ## HTTP Request